 - Do you need a school that offers academic support services?

-- Your school counselor can provide you with many resources (college guidebooks, catalogs, videos, Web addresses, CD ROMS), and your school may also have a computer-aided research program that will help you determine which colleges have what you're looking for.
+- Begin researching colleges and discuss college options with your school counselor.
+Your school counselor can provide you with many college search resources.
+Your school may also have a computer‑aided research program that will help you determine which colleges have what you’re looking for.